Instruction pipelining: History

 Seminal uses of pipelining were in the ILLIAC II project and the IBM Stretch project, though a simple version was used earlier in the Z1 in 1939 and the Z3 in 1941.

 Pipelining began in earnest in the late 1970s in supercomputers such as vector processors and array processors.
 One of the early supercomputers was the Cyber series built by Control Data Corporation.
 Its main architect, Seymour Cray, later headed Cray Research.
 Cray developed the XMP line of supercomputers, using pipelining for both multiply and add/subtract functions.
 Later, Star Technologies added parallelism (several pipelined functions working in parallel), developed by Roger Chen.
 In 1984, Star Technologies added the pipelined divide circuit developed by James Bradley.
-By the mid-1980s, pipelining was used by many different companies around the world.

 Pipelining was not limited to supercomputers.
 In 1976, the Amdahl Corporation's 470 series general purpose mainframe had a 7-step pipeline, and a patented branch prediction circuit.
+A central element in RISC design philosophy, by the mid-1980s, pipelining was also being introduced into traditional CISC architectures by their developers.